TranPhucVinh/Cplusplus/Object-oriented programming/Inheritance/Virtual function.md

 vptr		vtable	function
 vptr ->		derive_class_2::Vtable[0] ->	derive_class_2::display_function()
 ```
+## RTTI
+In C++, RTTI (Run-time type information) is a mechanism that exposes information about an object’s data type at runtime and is available only for the classes which have at least one virtual function.
+It allows the type of an object to be determined during program execution.

+For example, [dynamic_cast](https://github.com/TranPhucVinh/Cplusplus/blob/master/Introduction/Data%20type/Explicit%20type%20conversion.md#dynamic_cast) uses RTTI (when the base class the virtual function).

 # Implementation

 ## Assign derive class object to base class pointer to call this derive class function